The How and Why of the New Raven Tools

 Likewise, we’ve done far too little on-site optimization for a company without a sales team.
 I’m talking to you, bounce rate.

-Phase 2 includes finishing the Customer Care revamp, adding custom variables and new downloadable materials.
+Phase 2 includes finishing the Help Desk revamp, adding custom variables and new downloadable materials.

 Meanwhile, the new site reflects where we’re at with Raven these days – friendlier, more useful and all about making you more successful.